 And after faltering in Coach K’s final game in Cameroon Indoor and the ACC Championship, there were plenty of doubters.

 However, the basketball team righted their wrongs and marched onto the Final Four.
 Although UNC defeated them in a rematch, Duke boasts plenty of promise next year under Jon Scheyer’s first season as the new head coach.

 NC State Wolfpack

 NC State is coming off a solid year on the gridiron.
-The football team finished with a 9-3 record, and they received a bid to the Holiday Bowl.
+The college football team finished with a 9-3 record, and they received a bid to the Holiday Bowl.
 Unfortunately, it was cancelled due to COVID, but under head coach Dave Doeren, they’ve made a bowl game in seven of his nine seasons.

 Going into 2022, the Wolfpack may have their best team under Doeren, with stud quarterback Devin Leary leading the way.